charlesbwhetstone/charlesbwhetstone.github.io/index.md

   <canvas id="pizzaGame" class="game-canvas" width="800" height="400"></canvas>
   <div class="game-controls">
     <strong>Controls:</strong> WASD or Arrow Keys to move • Spacebar to shoot • Collect pizzas to deliver! 🍕<br>
-    <small>💡 Click on the game to focus it and prevent page scrolling</small>
+    <small>Click on the game to focus it and prevent page scrolling</small>
   </div>
   <div class="play-fullscreen">
     <a href="/pizza-game/">🍕 Play Fullscreen Experience 🍕</a>